Lillie May Carroll Jackson

-Lillie May Carroll Jackson (May 25, 1889 – July 5, 1975), pioneer civil rights activist, organizer of the Baltimore branch of the NAACP.
-Invariably known as "Dr. Lillie", "Ma Jackson", and the "mother of the civil rights movement", Lillie May Carroll Jackson pioneered the tactic of non-violent resistance to racial segregation used by Martin Luther King Jr. and others during the early civil rights movement.
+Lillie May Carroll Jackson (May 25, 1889 – July 5, 1975), was a pioneer civil rights activist and organizer of the Baltimore branch of the NAACP.
+Known as "Dr. Lillie", "Ma Jackson", and the "mother of the civil rights movement", Lillie May Carroll Jackson pioneered the tactic of non-violent resistance to racial segregation used by Martin Luther King Jr. and others during the early civil rights movement.

-Early life
+Early life and education

 Born in Baltimore, Maryland, Lillie May Carroll Jackson was the seventh child of Methodist Minister Charles Henry Carroll (who claimed descent from Charles Carroll of Carrollton, a signer of the Declaration of Independence) and Amanda Bowen Carroll who was said to be the granddaughter of a free-born African chief named John Bowen.
 After completing her public school education and graduating from the Colored High School and Normal School in 1909, Jackson became a second-grade teacher at the old Biddle Street School.

-Family history

 Jackson grew up singing soprano in the choir of the Sharp Street Methodist Church.
 On an occasion when the church was used to show religious motion pictures, she met Methodist evangelist Keiffer Albert Jackson of Carrollton, Mississippi.
 A promoter of religious films, Jackson requested that she sing a song entitled "The Holy City".
 Years later, in 1910, they were married.
-Once they were married they began to travel together, she sang while the silent pictures were shown and lectured wherever he showed his films.
+Once they were married they began to travel together around the country to show films to church congregations.
+She sang while the silent pictures were shown and lectured wherever he showed his films.
+This built her public speaking experience and comfort when speaking to large crowds.

-Upon the arrival of their first child, the Jackson family settled in Baltimore.
-In addition to her oldest child, Virginia, Mrs. Jackson gave birth to two other girls, Juanita Elizabeth (born January 2, 1913) and Marion, followed by one son, Bowen Keiffer.
+Upon the arrival of their first child, the Jackson family settled in Baltimore, where Lillie began to invest in real estate.
+The proceeds allowed her to support their family and later supported her civil rights activism.

 During 1918 Jackson experienced a life changing crisis.
 She underwent emergency surgery for mastoiditis.
 The procedure was so extensive her doctor told her that he "had removed more decayed bone from her head than he thought possible to survive".
 As a result, the right side of her face was permanently disfigured.
 Most photos of her henceforth were taken from the left side to conceal her scars.

-Jackson was literally the mother of the civil rights movement.
-Her daughter Juanita, the first African-American woman to practice law in Maryland, married Clarence Mitchell Jr. September 7, 1938.
-He was the NAACP’s chief Washington lobbyist from 1950 to 1978 and became known as the "101st U.S. Senator."
-Mitchell's brother Parren Mitchell was the first African-American congressman from Maryland.
-Juanita and Clarence had four sons: Clarence M. Mitchell, III (a former state senator), Michael Bowen Mitchell Sr. (former state senator and Baltimore City Council member), Keiffer Jackson Mitchell, M.D., and George Davis Mitchell.
-Kieffer Mitchell's son, Keiffer J. Mitchell Jr. was a Baltimore City Council member and the Maryland House of Delegates.
-Clarence M. Mitchell, IV was a member of the Maryland State Senate.
+Jackson said that before this procedure she prayed to live so she could raise her children, offering up a lifetime of service in return.
+Some report that she became focused on civil rights activism after her daughters were denied entrance to the universities of their choice due to racial discrimination and segregation in Maryland.